yogeshhegde/processor-sdk-doc/source/debian/Demo_User_Guides/Chromium_Browser.rst

     $ chromium https://webglsamples.org/aquarium/aquarium.html --start-fullscreen --disable-gpu

 To get raw performance numbers from the GPU, you may want to disable frame sync locking in Chromium.
-This will tell Chromium never to wait for VSYNC and render as fast as the GPU can achieve.
+This will tell Chromium to never wait for VSYNC and render as fast as the GPU can.

 .. code-block:: console